 Although it compiled code faster than a mainframe, the Z2 was agonizingly slow executing that code.
 That did not concern me, because I spent more time developing SYSTAT than using it.
 And it was still quicker to run a problem on the microcomputer than to queue up on the mainframe waiting for a tiny slice of CPU time.

 By 1995, I was tiring of managing a company in an increasingly commodotized market and anxious to return to research and development.
-I called Jack Noonan, the new President of SPSS, and we met for lunch.
+That's when I called Jack Noonan, the new President of SPSS, and we met for lunch.
 Within an hour, I decided to sell the company to SPSS.
-Jack was enthusiastic, intelligent, and most important, honest.
-I realized he was engaged in turning SPSS from a one-product statistical software company to a diversified analytic solutions provider.
+I realized Jack was engaged in turning SPSS from a one-product statistical software company to a diversified analytic solutions provider.

 SPSS offered jobs to all SYSTATers who wanted them and it invested substantially in SYSTAT development.
 Jack Noonan, Ed Hamburg, and Mark Battaglia created a Science division that focused SYSTAT on a market independent of SPSS.
 Joel York, the first head of SPSS Science, attracted new people to the SYSTAT group at SPSS.

-SPSS sold SYSTAT in 2002 to Cranes Software International, located in Bangalore, India.
+SPSS sold SYSTAT to Cranes Software International in 2002.
+Cranes was located in Bangalore, India.
 I traveled to India in February, 2003 to meet the new people there and to give some workshops and lectures.
-Cranes has formed a company called SYSTAT Software Inc. and will continue to develop SYSTAT from Bangalore.
-The offices in Bangalore reminded me of the young, entrepreneurial company we had in Evanston in the 1980's.
-They have drawn on the deep pool of Indian statisticians and Indian programmers to design and implement future versions.
+Cranes formed a company called SYSTAT Software Inc. and continued to develop SYSTAT from Bangalore.